Updated: Jul 23, 2022

 Once a manuscript has been through the line editing stage, it is time for copyediting and proofreading before sending it off for publication.

-All in all, line editing is an incredibly time-consuming process that requires great focus and time by both you, the author, and your editor.
-Because of the amount of time invested in line editing, this type of editing costs almost as much as developmental editing does.
-Even so, I can assure you that your book will shine brighter after a great line edit and is likelier to make your book more successful.
+Overall, line editing is an incredibly time-consuming process that requires great focus and time by both you, the author, and your editor.
+Because of the amount of time invested in line editing, this type of editing costs as much as developmental editing does.
+Even so, I can assure you that your book will shine brighter after a great line edit and is more likely to make your book more successful.

 Does your story flow from one sentence to the next?
 (Overall Story Flow)